nrgrp/dbcp/README.md

-- `converge_inaccurate_infeasible`: The maximum number of iterations was reached, but the final gap between the subproblems is still larger than the specified tolerance, and the final solution is still infeasible with nonzero total slackness.
+- `converge_inaccurate_infeasible`: The maximum number of iterations was reached, but the final gap between the subproblems is still larger than the specified tolerance, and the final solution is still infeasible with nonzero total slack.

 When 'infeasible' appears in the status, one may want to increase the penalty parameter `nu`